Azim228/jekyll-now/about.md

 permalink: /about/
 ---

-I am student of NISA IB school in Astana, such that I am good at math, tech, physics and little bit
+I am student of NISA IB school in Astana, such that I am good at math, tech, physics and little bit World History